SAP-archive/teched2020-IIS360/exercises/ex7/README.md

 Details about creating a destination in SAP Cloud Platform can be found [here](https://help.sap.com/viewer/92204dcdf722491883c7819f66a70de8/latest/en-US/e08040a9cf664555957a419dc2df0e19.html).\
 Then you can configure the external service in the package.json file using [this guide](https://cap.cloud.sap/docs/guides/consuming-services#configuring-required-services).

 In this exercise, you will add custom handler code which is called on the READ event of the BusinessPartner and BusinessPartnerAddress entities.
 Whenever an OData call for business partner data issued from the UI, this handler is called.
-For further details about the currently supported query capabilities, please refer to the [CAP documentation](https://cap.cloud.sap/docs/guides/consuming-services#sending-requests).
+For further details about the currently supported query capabilities, please refer to the [SAP Cloud Application Programming Model documentation](https://cap.cloud.sap/docs/guides/consuming-services#sending-requests).

 In BAS project explorer, open folder **app/test-resources/api-hub**.\
 (19) Drag file ![](./images/image21.png).\